Got to Get: Critical reception

+A reviewer from Billboard magazine described the song as "explosive" and "an infectious club-inspired stomper".
+The magazine's Bill Coleman stated that "as infectious, house-inflected pop/rap goes, this track wins on its own."
+Ernest Hardy from Cashbox wrote, "The inevitable Neneh Cherry clone arrives with a swiftness that in itself is awe-inspiring.
+Vocally, this well could be Miss Cherry.
+There’s the oh-so-slight hint of a rasp, coupled with sass and lots of ’tude."
+Mick Mercer from Melody Maker complimented it as a "little fun bundle".

+Pan-European magazine Music & Media commented, "The world will soon wake up to this 17-year-old female rapper from Gothenburg who can easily compete with artists like Neneh Cherry or the Cookie Crew."
+NME said, "God knows who Rob 'n' Raz are, but Leila K is a Swedish black woman who sounds like Neneh Cherry!
+Well, shipmates!
+Blow me down if that ain't a merry coincidence!
+This record is jaunty but unremarkable, like a pigeon."
+Taylor Dayne, reviewing the song for Number One, remarked that "this girl sounds exactly like Neneh Cherry.
+So does the production."
+She also declared it as "a happening record and everything and you can dance to it".

 Chart performance

-"Got to Get" was a sizeable hit on the charts in Europe, but also charted in Australia, Canada and the US.
-It was a number-one hit in Iceland, peaked at number two in the Netherlands, and number three in Austria, Switzerland and West Germany.
-In the UK, it reached its highest position as number eight on the UK Singles Chart in November 1989.
-It was a top 10 hit also in Belgium (5), Finland (10), Norway (4) and in Leila K's native Sweden (9).
-Additionally, "Got to Get" entered the top 20 in both Denmark (14) and Ireland (14), as well as on the Eurochart Hot 100, where it reached number 11 in March 1990.
-Outside Europe, the single made its way to number 48 on the Billboard Hot 100 in the US and number 57 in Australia, where it spent a total of 20 weeks within the top 100.
+"Got to Get" was a number-one hit in Iceland, peaked at number two in the Netherlands, and reached number three in Austria, Switzerland and West Germany.
+In the United Kingdom, it reached its peak of number eight on the UK Singles Chart in January 1990.
+It was a top-10 hit in Belgium, Finland, Luxembourg, Norway and in Leila K's native Sweden.
+Additionally, "Got to Get" entered the top 20 in both Denmark and Ireland, as well as on the Eurochart Hot 100, where it reached number 11 in March 1990.
+Outside Europe, the single peaked at number 48 on the US Billboard Hot 100 and number 57 in Australia, where it spent a total of 20 weeks within the top 100.
 "Got to Get" also entered the top 10 on the Canadian RPM Dance/Urban chart.